vasilevladilie/JParsingView/README.md

 # JParsingView

-This going to be a kick starter project for some parsing procedures and the visualization of them.
+This is going to be a kick starter project for some parsing procedures and the visualization of them.